FlipsideCrypto/fsc-evm/README.md

-# team-evm
+# fsc-evm
-Repo for EVM dbt macros and other team activities
+Repo for EVM dbt macros, models and documentation